markjackson28/data-structures-and-algorithms/js401/graphs/README.md

   - Arguments: none
   - Returns the total number of nodes in the graph

+Challenge Type: Extending an Implementation

+- BFS
+  - breadth first
+  - Arguments: Node
+  - Return: A collection of nodes in the order they were visited.
+  - Display the collection

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->